spencerfjelstad/byte_le_royale_2021/sphinx/TakingAction.rst

 ####################

 A list of contracts will be generated every turn.
-These contracts can be viewed in truck.contract_list Once you have chosen a contract, pass the select contract enum and the index of the contract which you wish to select.
+These contracts can be viewed in truck.contract_list Once you have chosen a contract, pass the select contract enum and either the index of the contract which you wish to select or the contract object.
 Selecting a contract takes one hour.

 .. code-block:: python

     actions.set_action(ActionType.select_contract, 0)
+    actions.set_action(ActionType.select_contract, chosen_contract)

 Will set your contract to the contract at index 0